InDesign Automation Script

 Can I try before I buy?

 Yes — the demo version is fully functional but limited to 10 pages.
-Download it, test with your own Word files, and buy the full license when you're ready to remove the page limit.
+Download the free demo here, test it with your own Word files, and buy the full license when you're ready to remove the page limit.

 How do I receive my license key?